lawrennd/snippets/_information-game/includes/curvature-and-latency-conditions.md

    $$
    \left| \left[G(\boldsymbol{\theta}) \boldsymbol{\theta} \right]_i \right| < \varepsilon \quad \text{for all } i.
    $$
    This enforces the condition that no direction in parameter space dominates initially, preserving symmetry and avoiding premature emergence.
+This constraint is a consequence of the resolution-constrained entropy formulation, where $\varepsilon$ represents the minimum resolvable gradient magnitude.

 These two constraints together define a *feasible region* in parameter space: a domain $\mathcal{D}_o \subset \mathbb{R}^d$ where entropy remains low and gradients are uniformly shallow.
 In thermodynamics the entropy would be referred to as subextensive, i.e. it remains below capacity and does not yet scale with effective dimensionality.}